ranveeraggarwal/transformer/README.md

 ##Stuff done till now:
 * Basic skeleton
-* Left and Right shoulders // 3 degrees of freedom
+* Left and Right shoulders // 3 dof
+* Left and Right elbows // 3 dof
 * Waist // 1 dof implemented, 2 more to do